SpyHunter: Reception

+The game sold a million copies by August 2003.
 By July 2006, the PlayStation 2 version of SpyHunter had sold 900,000 copies and earned $29 million in the United States.
 Next Generation ranked it as the 64th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined console sales of SpyHunter games released in the 2000s reached 1.6 million units in the United States by November 2003.

 The PlayStation 2 version received "favorable" reviews, while the rest of the console versions received "mixed or average reviews", according to the review aggregation website Metacritic.

-Jeff Lundrigan reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five.
+Jeff Lundrigan reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "It's a sheer blast, and a find update to a classic game, but it's still more a rental than a keeper."

 In Japan, Famitsu gave the PS2 version a score of one nine, one six, and two eights for a total of 31 out of 40.
-GameSpot's Ryan Davis praised the same version as a solid reinterpretation of a video game classic with its own elements, but panned the PC port, noticing the problems with graphics and controls in the gameplay.
-Avery Score of the same website gave the Zodiac version 8.8 out of 10, while GameZone gave the Zodiac version nine out of ten.
+GameSpot's Ryan Davis praised the same version as "a solid reinterpretation of a video game classic that adds its own unique elements to the franchise without forsaking what made Spy Hunter what it was."
+However, he later panned the PC port as "a very modest arcade driving game that's simply not worth playing [...]
+Graphics and the gameplay have been compromised too much in the transition.
+The end result is a game with shoddy controls that looks more dated than the source material."
+Avery Score of the same website gave the Zodiac version 8.8 out of 10, saying that it "falls short of perfection, but is one of the best games in recent memory and a blast to play alone or with friends."
+GameZone also gave the Zodiac version nine out of ten, saying that it was "not just a must-buy for those who have a Zodiac, it's also a reason to buy a Zodiac."